I can be a terrifying person. Exceptionally terrifying.

 If my prior boss had asked, he would have explained why if there was extenuating circumstances.
 A higher up person was coming to check the department, fine.
 We were trying to meet some quota with that item, fine.
 I had done something wrong and it needed to be rectified, fine.
 None of these things bothered me, but there had to be a reason.
 The newer boss just appeared to want to utilise her authority, just to use it without any regard for efficiency or rationality.
 I did indeed get transferred with no issue, except for one thing…

 It was really peculiar for me, the store manager informed a bunch of people in the store that I was going to get moved to another department to rectify the issue.
 Without first asking or informing me.
 Of course I have friends everywhere, so I heard about it reasonably quickly through the grapevine.
 Though it still took days for me to hear about it.
-I would have moved to this department, except the idiot had decided to tell others rather than querying me first.
+I would have moved to this department, except he had decided to tell others in the store and let it pass through to me rather than querying me first.
 Like my opinion didn’t matter and I would be the last to know and get moved based on solely what he wanted.

 At a large party in the breakroom, I squared him down in front of a large array of people and told him coldly that he was rude, and I would still be transferring out due to him not asking my own opinion of his ‘plans’.